Random observations on the academic-scientific job search

 You can learn a lot about a workplace just by looking at their kitchen.

-If your job title includes the words "manager" or "coordinator" or "administrator" but you're not actually managing / administrating / coordinating people and have no formal management / administration / coordination / powers, beware.
+If your job title includes the words "manager", "coordinator" or "administrator" but you're not actually managing / administrating / coordinating people and have no formal management / administration / coordination / powers, beware. ("Director" is now moving in this direction too.)

 As the old saying goes, if you're the smartest person in the room, you're in the wrong room.